redis/redis-py/docs/resp3_features.rst

 CacheImpl should implement a `CacheInterface` specified in `redis.cache` package.

-Explicit disconnect

-It's important to call `close()` to properly close the connection to server.
-For caching purposes, we're using a separate thread that performs health checks with configurable interval and it relies on `close()` to be called before the shutdown.

 More robust documentation soon will be available at `official Redis documentation <https://redis.io/docs/latest/>`_.